-- Continue to support policies that promote bicycling.
-Specific suggestions include: - Establish bicycle facility construction standards and incorporate them into the City's Public Works Standards and Development Code
+• Continue to support policies that promote bicycling.
+Specific suggestions include:

-- Retrofit existing bicycle facilities to current standards to promote safety, connectivity, and consistency, as adjacent development occurs, as funds become available, or as roads are replaced or reconstructed - Require that all bikeways be constructed in a manner that addresses environmental conditions, such as natural, cultural, and historical features - Require continuous bicycle connections and corridors within and between developments to provide convenience and safety for bicyclists. - Develop and fund a Spot Improvement Program to respond quickly to location-specific bicycle infrastructure improvement needs.
+- Establish bicycle facility construction standards and incorporate them into the City's Public Works Standards and Development Code - Retrofit existing bicycle facilities to current standards to promote safety, connectivity, and consistency, as adjacent development occurs, as funds become available, or as roads are replaced or reconstructed - Require that all bikeways be constructed in a manner that addresses environmental conditions, such as natural, cultural, and historical features - Require continuous bicycle connections and corridors within and between developments to provide convenience and safety for bicyclists. - Develop and fund a Spot Improvement Program to respond quickly to location-specific bicycle infrastructure improvement needs.
 This program integrates with spot improvement programs for pedestrian infrastructure needs, discussed in Chapter 5. - Establish a bicycle network signing program to determine sign placement locations and sign content (e.g., locations, distance, and travel time).
 The City should consider using custom signage to complement Sisters' Western-themed downtown and existing street signs.
 See the design guidelines contained in Appendix K for proposed designs for Sisters' bikeway signs. - Establish a routine maintenance schedule for bicycle facilities (e.g., repairing/restriping damaged bike lanes).
-This program integrates with suggested routine maintenance for pedestrian facilities, discussed in Chapter 5. - Implement recommendations made by the Safe Routes to School Plan included with this TSP as Appendix J. Coordinate with the Sisters School District to establish and strengthen Safe Routes to School (SR2S) Programs at the Elementary School, Middle School, and High School and to ensure long term, successful programs at each school.
+This program integrates with suggested routine maintenance for pedestrian facilities, discussed in Chapter 5. - Continue implementation of the recommendations made by the Safe Routes to School Plan included with this TSP as Appendix J. Coordinate with the Sisters School District to establish and strengthen Safe Routes to School (SR2S) Programs at the Elementary School, Middle School, and High School and to ensure long term, successful programs at each school.
 Prioritize facility improvements throughout the city on SR2S travel corridors.
 Develop education programs to increase the awareness of bicyclist needs and rights.
-See Appendix L for specific program recommendations. - Pursue Special Transportation Area (STA) designation for Highway 20 (Cascade Avenue).
-This suggestion is discussed briefly in this chapter, in the recommendations for Highway 20 (Cascade Avenue), and in greater detail in the Motor Vehicle chapter. - Develop encouragement programs to promote bicycling as a convenient, healthy, safe, and viable transportation mode.
+See Appendix L for specific program recommendations. - Develop encouragement programs to promote bicycling as a convenient, healthy, safe, and viable transportation mode.
 See Appendix L for specific program recommendations. - Develop enforcement programs to ensure that pedestrians, bicyclists, and motorists obey traffic laws.
 See Appendix L for specific program recommendations. - Identify and apply for state and federal grant funding opportunities to fund the system improvements identified in the Bicycle Master Plan.
-Specific funding opportunities are discussed later in the chapter on finance. - Convert head-in diagonal parking to back-in diagonal parking to increase the safety for all roadway users and to reduce bicycle-pedestrian-vehicle conflicts throughout the city along bikeways and elsewhere when feasible. - Continue to seek funding for Washington Avenue multi modal corridor improvements through grants or other funding mechanisms. - Create safe, comfortable, and convenient facilities parallel to Highway 20 for pedestrians and bicyclists of all ages and abilities.
+Specific funding opportunities are discussed later in the chapter on finance. - Continue to seek funding for Washington Avenue multi modal corridor improvements through grants or other funding mechanisms. - Create safe, comfortable, and convenient facilities parallel to Highway 20 for pedestrians and bicyclists of all ages and abilities.